 Landowner Cost-Share

-• Natural Resources Conservation Service (NRCS): Formerly called the Soil Conservation Service, the NRCS is a part of the United States Department of Agriculture (USDA), a federal agency with an office in most counties.
-NRCS provides technical assistance with installing conservation practices, such as design and layout of projects.
+- Natural Resources Conservation Service (NRCS): Formerly called the Soil Conservation Service, the NRCS is a part of the United States Department of Agriculture (USDA), a federal agency with an office in most counties.
+NRCS provides technical assistance to help landowners design, plan, and install conservation practices.

-• Nebraska Department of Natural Resources (NeDNR): The NeDNR is a state agency that allocates state funds to each Natural Resource District for cost-sharing on conservation practices.
-LPSNRD will forward some cost-share claims on to NeDNR for payment.
+- Nebraska Department of Water, Energy, and Environment: The NeDWEE is a state agency that allocates state funds to each Natural Resource District for cost-share on conservation practices.
+LPSNRD will forward some cost-sharing claims to NeDWEE for payment.

-The amount of LPSNRD cost-sharing varies from program-to-program.
-Occasionally the district designates targeted areas where the cost-sharing is even higher than the listed amount in order to encourage best management practices in those areas.
+The amount of LPSNRD cost-share varies by program.
+Occasionally the district designates targeted areas where the cost-share is even higher than the listed amount in order to encourage best management practices in those areas.
 Unfortunately, we can no longer cost-share on terrace/basin layouts by private contractors.